Tyrn/wei/the-insider-en.typ

      "You  are  free," Kissur said.
 "You  can go to the  capital.
 Tell them, that our conditions changed.
-We demand Federation representatives to come to Assalah - we would like  to discuss the future relationship between Weia and the  Federation.
+We demand Federation representatives to come to Assalah---we would like  to discuss the future relationship between Weia and the  Federation.
 The Federation president  or the first minister should come with the delegation."